Registration Deadline: The last day to register to vote is 29 days before an election.

 VERIFYING YOUR VOTER REGISTRATION STATUS

 Online: Florida online voter registration verification

-In person: You, a member of your immediate family or your legal guardian (if instructed by you), may request an absentee ballot by submitting an in-person request at your county Supervisor of Elections' office.
+In person: You may request a vote-by-mail ballot by submitting an in-person request at your county Supervisor of Elections' office.

 Early voting qualifications: All voters may vote early with no further registration or qualifications.